crownstone/website/05-team.md

 {% include snippets/two-cols-text-img-end img='/images/origins.png' img-alt='origins' %}

-{% include snippets/full-width-container-end %}

 {% include snippets/row-begin %}
-{% include snippets/column-begin colsize="12" %}
+{% include snippets/column-begin colsize="12" blue-bg='true' %}

 We have a very transparent manner of operation.
 A lot of information about us can be found online, such as the [Kickstarter](https://www.kickstarter.com/projects/dobots/crownstone) where we raised over 70.000 euros for the Crownstones, our [blog]({{ BASE_PATH }}/blog), where we give you a lot of insight into our projects, and our [github repositories](https://github.com/crownstone).

 {% include snippets/column-end %}
 {% include snippets/row-end %}

+{% include snippets/margin %}

+{% include snippets/circles-transparent-bg-end %}

+{% include snippets/full-width-container-end %}